IsaacScript/isaacscript/docs/function-signatures-custom.md

 ### MC_POST_NEW_ROOM_EARLY

 Fires on the first `MC_POST_NEW_ROOM` or `MC_PRE_ENTITY_SPAWN` callback where being in a new room is detected.
-This is useful because the vanilla `MC_POST_NEW_ROOM` callback only fires after entities in the room have been initialized and updated once, which is counterintuitive.
-This means that it is possible for enity-related code can run before room-related-initialized has been performed.
+This is useful because the vanilla `MC_POST_NEW_ROOM` callback fires only after entities in the room have been initialized and updated once, which is counterintuitive.
+This means that it is possible for entity-related code to run before room-related-initialized has been performed.
+Run such initialization code in this callback instead.

 ```ts
 function postNewRoomEarly(): void {}